 What to Expect if You Join the Lawsuit

 As of February 2019, the whistleblower lawsuit paid to the U.S. government was the only sum paid.
-However, Rutter Mills has been taking calls from concerned military service members wondering if they, too, have grounds for compensation.
+Rutter Mills has been representing military service members wondering if they, too, have grounds for compensation.
 A successful 3M lawsuit settlement could cover: